trstringer/remote-jobs-hiring-without-whiteboards/README.md

-# Remote-friendly companies that may not whiteboard during hiring
+# Remote-friendly companies that potentially don't whiteboard during hiring

 There are a couple of great lists out there for people looking for a great fit.
 Two common requirements for developers are remote-friendly jobs, and likewise developers looking to *not* have the whiteboarding interview experience.